 We know it can be confusing to navigate the world of webinar platforms and providers, so we’ve identified some of the best webinar questions customers have asked us and some of the most important questions you should ask to make sure you’re on the road to webinar success.

 Branding is super important for any company, regardless of its size.
 What we’ve noticed from speaking to prospects and customers is that not all webinar platforms offer you the option to customize the entire attendee workflow experience - right from the landing page to the live event page to email communications.
-There are many out there that provide you with a bog standard template that you slap your logo onto, and some even feature their own branding (on your webinar!).
+There are many out there that provide you with a bog-standard template that you slap your logo onto, and some even feature their own branding more prominently than your own (on your webinar!).

 When it comes to webinar packages, features, and additional features, things can get complicated.
 But, that’s only if you let them.